Nikki Haley makes surprise cameo on Saturday Night Live

 Ms Edibiri questioned Ms Haley over a recent gaffe which had stemmed from a question about the cause of the Civil War.
 Ms Haley failed to mention “slavery” in her original explanation.

-“What was the cause of the Civil War?” asked Ms Edibiri.
-“Do you think it might have started with an ’S’, and ended with a ‘lavery’?”
+“What was the cause of the Civil War?” asked Ms Edebiri.
+“Do you think it starts with an ’S’, and ended with a ‘lavery’?”

 “Yep, and I probably should have said that to begin with,” Ms Haley replied.